 Here are 15 roofing terms that will make it easier to communicate with your trusted roofing professional the next time your home needs an inspection.

 The deck of your roof lies on the truss frame.
 The deck serves as the foundation for the rest of the roof.
-Contractors use a sturdy material such as steel, concrete, cement, and plywood for roofing decks.
+Modern construction most commonly uses wooden 7/16” OSB (oriented strand board) as decking, though older homes may have different material.
 Your deck should not be visible after construction.

 Roof shingles are the top layer of your roof’s defense against the elements.
 Your choice of shingles should take both function and aesthetics into consideration.
 Common types of shingles include:

 - Cedar (shingles/shakes): Wood shingles have long life expectancy and excellent breathability.
-They require more maintenance and take longer to install than most shingles.
+They require more maintenance and take longer to install than most other shingles.

 Coursing refers to the pattern of shingles on your roof.
 On most roofs, shingles lay in straight, overlapping lines across the length of a roof.
 Coursing changes according to the shape of the roof.
 For example, a domed roof may have graduating circular coursing or shingles may be applied in a continuous spiral.

 A roofing curb is a kind of flashing, which elevates and supports external structures.
 Some of these structures include: